 What is temperature?

 Thermometers are used to measure the temperature.
-These can be standardized to one of three scales:
+These can be standardised to one of three scales:

 - the Fahrenheit scale (° F), which is especially popular in the US